 It’s no secret that the U.S. has a serious grid issue.
-From New York City sending emergency texts to its 8.4 million residents to limit air conditioning and avoid the use of major appliances to California issuing conservation alerts for consumers, the U.S. is grappling with how to adjust and adapt its power grids while still meeting consumer demand during extreme weather.
+Last year, New York City sent emergency texts to its 8.4 million residents to limit air conditioning and avoid the use of major appliances, and California issued conservation alerts.

 As John F. Kennedy said, “The time to repair the roof is when the sun is shining.”